FredrickDickson/cima_learn_v1_supabase/README.md

 ### **How to Contribute**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Follow our design system guidelines
+4. Write comprehensive tests for new features
+5. Ensure accessibility compliance
+6. Update documentation for significant changes
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+7. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+8. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+9. Open a Pull Request

 ### **Development Guidelines**
+- **Design Consistency**: Use CIMAColors, CIMASpacing, and CIMAAnimations design tokens
+- **Accessibility First**: Ensure all components work with screen readers and keyboard navigation
+- **Responsive Design**: Test across mobile, tablet, and desktop breakpoints
+- **Performance**: Optimize animations and asset loading for smooth user experience
-- Follow Dart and Flutter best practices
+- **Code Quality**: Follow Dart and Flutter best practices with proper documentation
-- Maintain responsive design across all devices
-- Write comprehensive tests for new features
-- Update documentation for significant changes
-- Ensure payment integration security
-- Test multi-language support

 ---